Spencer Proffer: 2010s

-John Coltrane feature documentary and marketing

-Spencer teamed with Scott Pascucci, John Beug and Dave Harding to produce a film, Chasing Trane, about John Coltrane and his music, directed by John Scheinfeld.
+Spencer teamed with Scott Pascucci and Dave Harding to produce a film, Chasing Trane, about John Coltrane and his music, directed by John Scheinfeld.
 They had unprecedented access to content from the record labels who account for nearly 90% of Coltrane's music released over the years.
-On November 9 and 10, 2017, there was a private screening of Chasing Trane on board a two-day journey on the South African luxury train ‘Blue Jewel" attended by celebrities and South African media.
+On November 9 and 10, 2017, there was a private screening of Chasing Trane on board a two-day journey on the South African luxury train ‘Blue Jewel' attended by celebrities and South African media.
 Ronnie Laws, along with Eloise Laws and Lita Gaithers Owens performed with South African musicians.
 Proffer worked with a local film crew to produce a documentary, TRANE TRACKS: A Musical Journey Through South Africa based on the event.

-ELVIS 50th Anniversary COMEBACK THEATER EVENT (2018)

-Spencer produced Fathom Events two night presentation on 2700 movie screens in 32 territories.
-Each screening included the legendary television “’68 Comeback Special,” directed and produced by Steve Binder, plus exclusive bonus content about the making of the special.
-Audiences were taken on a walkthrough of the NBC soundstage with insights from Binder, Priscilla Presley and others influenced by Elvis’ music and the making of the iconic Special.
-The short documentary was architected and produced by Proffer, who partnered with Fathom and The Authentic Brands Group {ABG} on this successful project.
+For the 50th anniversary of Elvis Presley's 1968 Comeback Theater event, Spencer produced Fathom Events two-night presentation on 2,700 movie screens in 32 territories.
+Each screening included the legendary television ’68 Comeback Special, directed and produced by Steve Binder, plus exclusive bonus content about the making of the special.
+Audiences were taken on a walkthrough of the NBC soundstage with insights from Binder, Priscilla Presley and others influenced by Presley's music and the making of the iconic special.
+The short documentary was architected and produced by Proffer, who partnered with Fathom and the Authentic Brands Group (ABG) on the project.
 Proffer and ABG SVP Entertainment, Marc Rosen, were the producers of the overall event.

-DIANA ROSS; Her Life, Love & Legacy Theater Event (2019)

-The exclusive theatrical release featured a remastered version of Ross’ iconic Central Park concert, documented in July 1983 and considered one of the most important landmark events in music and entertainment history[65].
-The cinema event also included a special, never-before-seen footage and messages from the Ross family, including sons Ross Naess and Evan Ross, daughters Rhonda Ross Kendrick and Chudney Ross, with Tracee Ellis Ross giving a loving and passionate introduction to the film in celebration of the superstar’s legacy.
+In 2019, the exclusive theatrical release of Diana Ross: Her Life, Love & Legacy, featured a remastered version of Ross's 1983 concert in Central Park, along with previously unseen footage and messages from the Ross family, including sons Ross Naess and Evan Ross, daughters Rhonda Ross Kendrick and Chudney Ross, with Tracee Ellis Ross giving the introduction to the film.

-FATHOM EVENTS Production and Exhibition Arrangement (2019)

-Spencer and Meteor 17 entered into a long-term, exclusive agreement with Fathom Events to produce compelling content on two significant verticals important to both Fathom and Proffer - Music and Social Responsibility.
-For these events, Proffer will serve as event producer for involved parties, including superstar musical talent, political leaders and pop culture icons and their concerts, programs, interviews and speeches.
-Additionally, he will produce original, added-value segments, which will screen alongside the core exhibitions.
-These segments will showcase the visionary and timeless works still relevant to audiences of today.
+Spencer and Meteor 17 entered into a long-term, exclusive agreement with Fathom Events to produce compelling content on two verticals: Music and Social Responsibility.

-Biographical documentaries
+2020s

-In 2020, in collaboration with Rolling Stone, Proffer is producing From The Other Side Of The Glass, a feature documentary about the life and work of audio engineer and producer Eddie Kramer.
+Proffer is producing Hendrix, Zeppelin and Stones—From The Other Side Of The Glass, a feature documentary about the life and work of audio engineer and producer Eddie Kramer.
 He is also producing a documentary about composer Stephen Schwartz, directed by John Scheinfeld.